ut-proj/undertone/README.md

 Assuming you've started `extempore` and have the LFE REPL running, as above, you will have been automatically connected to the Extempore TCP server.
 As such, you're ready to start living coding!

+There are two ways to do this right now:

+1. from LFE (in LFE syntax), and
+1. within an LFE-managed REPL supporting native Extempore syntax

+#### From LFE

+Note that only a limited number of Exempore forms are supported from within LFE right now.

 Load the appropriate Extempore files into the server and the LFE macros into the current REPL session: